 This book will help you look deeper within yourself and enable you to answer the ‘Why MBA’ question with conviction.

 Do you struggle with the following?

 So how do you verbalize your reasons for doing an MBA, that the adcom will fall in love with?

 How do you write stellar essays?
 How do you generate ideas?
-Who is the best person to get
+Who is the best person to get a recommendation from.

 How personal do you need to get in your Essays?